Electric Shuttle Bus Pilot Project

 What infrastructure have you installed for the pilot?
 Where is it located?

-The chargers deliver fast charging and need only about two hours to fully charge our shuttles.
-Special charge management system software manages power to the chargers, so we don’t exceed the facility’s electrical capacity limits.
+The chargers deliver fast charging and need only about two hours to fully charge shuttles.
+Special charge management system software enables us to monitor battery status while the shuttle is on route and when it’s charging inside our garage.

 The charging cabinets and dispensers were supplied by ABB, a leading global technology company.
 Engineering firm Burns & McDonnell supplied, designed and installed the charging equipment.